tropiano/tropianhs/_posts/2024-02-16-data-salaries-launch.md

 So I am launching the first as a side project of Data Internships.
 Over the last 6 months I have collected a lot of info on the salaries paid for each internship.
 Not all companies share salary information but a few do, and it's quite a valuable source of info for interns and to evaluate the market.
 So I standardized all the data, cleaned up and collected average/min/max salaries for all countries and companies all in one page.

-I am [launching it today](datainternships-launch) on Product Hunt.
+I am [launching it today][datainternships-launch] on Product Hunt.
 Let me know what you think!

 [datainternships-launch]: https://www.producthunt.com/posts/data-internship-salaries